Toward Precision Helicity PDFs from Global DIS and SIDIS Fits with Projected EIC Measurements: Data sets

 Figure~\ref{fig:xq2_coverage} shows the kinematic coverage in the $(x,Q^{2})$ plane for the polarized inclusive DIS data, the polarized SIDIS measurements from HERMES and COMPASS, and the projected EIC SIDIS asymmetries for identified $\pi^+$, $\pi^-$, $K^+$ and $K^-$ production at the $E_e\times E_p = 5\times41~\mathrm{GeV^2}$ and $E_e\times E_p = 18\times275~\mathrm{GeV^2}$ beam-energy configurations.
 As discussed above, a common set of DIS cuts is imposed throughout the analysis, $Q^{2} > 1~\mathrm{GeV}^{2}$ and $W^{2} > 4~\mathrm{GeV}^{2}$, with the excluded regions indicated by the shaded area (the $Q^{2}$ cut) and the curved boundary (the $W^{2}$ cut).
 As can be seen from Fig.~\ref{fig:xq2_coverage}, while the existing polarized DIS and SIDIS data primarily constrain the moderate-to-large $x$ region at relatively low-to-intermediate $Q^{2}$, the EIC projections provide a substantially extended lever arm in both $x$ and $Q^{2}$, including dense coverage at fixed $x$ over multiple $Q^{2}$ values.
 This enhanced lever arm is particularly valuable for improving sensitivity to the gluon and sea-quark polarized distributions through QCD evolution.

 We perform three QCD fits in order to quantify the impact of EIC projected measurements.
 The baseline determination, denoted as the {\tt pDIS+SIDIS base} fit, includes the available polarized DIS and SIDIS data sets described in Sec.~\ref{data_sets}, namely inclusive polarized DIS measurements from EMC, SMC, the SLAC experiments E142, E143, E154, and E155, HERMES, COMPASS, and Jefferson Lab (Hall~A and CLAS), together with charge-separated SIDIS $\pi^{\pm}$ and $K^{\pm}$ measurements from HERMES and COMPASS.
 Starting from this baseline, we then include the EIC projected SIDIS pseudodata at $E_e\times E_p = 5\times41~\mathrm{GeV^2}$ and at $18\times275~\mathrm{GeV^2}$, producing the two additional fits {\tt pDIS+SIDIS+EIC(5$\times$41)} and {\tt pDIS+SIDIS+EIC(18$\times$275)}.
+We treat the two EIC energy configurations separately, which allows us to disentangle their individual impact, since the two setups probe complementary kinematic regions.
+The lower-energy configuration provides an important benchmark for the first-stage EIC sensitivity, while the higher-energy configuration primarily enlarges the $(x,Q^2)$ lever arm and extends the reach further into the small-$x$ region.

 A detailed summary of the experimental data sets entering the {\tt pDIS+SIDIS base} fit, together with the corresponding number of data points $N_{\rm dat}$ and their contribution to the goodness-of-fit $\chi^2/N_{\rm dat}$ evaluated at the best-fit point, is provided in Table~\ref{tab:chi2-summary}.